 What is wisdom teeth removal?

-Researchers believe that wisdom teeth were necessary for our ancestors, as their diet mostly consisted of hard nuts, crunchy leaves and uncooked meat.
-Today, however, we eat more cooked food and use forks and knives to cut our food up into smaller pieces.
-As a result, wisdom teeth are widely regarded as vestigial structures (parts of the human body that have become unnecessary).
+Scientists believe wisdom teeth are vestigial structures (parts of the human body that are no longer necessary).
+Our ancestors needed these teeth to crush and chew raw leaves, nuts, roots and meat.
+Today, we eat more cooked food and use forks and knives to cut our food up into smaller pieces.
+As a result, we don’t really need wisdom teeth anymore.

-- Have dental pain near the back of your mouth.
+- Develop pain near the back of your mouth.

 - Trap food and debris around your wisdom teeth.

 - Develop gum disease, particularly around your molars.